mittelmark/microemacs/README-standalone.md

 sudo port install mkfontscale
 sudo port install xfontsel
 sudo port install xlsfonts
+### FreeBSD
+sudo pkg install mkfontscale
+sudo pkg install xfontsel

 ```

+As with MacOS the folders where these fonts are in should be then added to the FontPath.

 Hint: On some Arch-Linux distros like Manjaro a few TTF fonts  usuable  by  MicroEmacs  can be
 installed by the package  manager as the folders where they are installed will